-Concentrations in landscape studies and urban planning are available under the Bachelor of Interdisciplinary Studies

-(B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
-Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the B.I.S. program take active roles in creating their educational plans and defining their career goals.
-For more information, see "Bachelor of Interdisciplinary Studies," page 123.
+A concentration in urban planning is available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
+Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the BIS program take active roles in creating their educational plans and defining their career goals.
+For more information, see "School of Interdisciplinary Studies," page 124.